Bredgade 38: Bruun

 In 1928, Bredgade 38 was acquired by supreme court attorney H.H.
 Bruun who from then on ran his law firm from the premises.
 It was from 1944 continued by his son Jonas Bruun under his own name.
 It moved after merging with Hjejle Gersted Mogensen under the name Bruun & Hjejle in 2009.

 Architecture

-Bredgade 38 consists of a three-storey building towards the street, a six -bay perpendicular side wing which extends from the rear side of the building and a three-bay rear wing.
+Bredgade 38 consists of a three-storey building towards the street, a six-bay perpendicular side wing which extends from the rear side of the building and a three-bay rear wing.
 The building towards the street is five bays wide.
 The outer windows on the first and second floor are accented by sandstone frames and the ones on the first floor are topped by triangular pediments.
 There is a frieze between the three central windows on the first and second floor.

 Today

 In 2017, COPU acquired the building.
-It has later been converted into high-end apartments.
+It was later converted into high-end apartments.